 Determining whether goodwill is impaired requires an estimation of the value in use of the cash-generating unit to which goodwill has been allocated.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the cash-generating unit and a suitable discount rate in order to calculate the present value.
-The carrying amount of goodwill at the end of the reporting period was RMB19,640,000 after an impairment loss of RMB12,127,000 was recognised during 2011.
 Details of the impairment determination are stated in note 21 to the financial statements.